 Oct 05

 This figurative language lesson on sarcasm includes a free organizer and digital resources.
 It’s perfect for 4th, 5th, and 6th graders.
-This lesson covers the definition with examples appropriate for upper elementary students.
+The lesson introduces the definition with kid-friendly examples, plus activities that build vocabulary and comprehension.
 Definitions of Irony and Sarcasm Irony is the difference or contrast between expectations and reality in a circumstance.
-Irony is often only …
+Irony …

 Permanent link to this article: https://bookunitsteacher.com/wp/?p=8434